• Skip to primary navigation

 A simple yet elegant Chocolate Orange Ricotta Tart.
-This Italian treat is made with a crumbly pastry crust, a silky smooth filling of ricotta and mascarpone cheeses.
+This Italian treat is made with pasta frolla, an Italian sweet pastry dough.
+It has a silky smooth filling of ricotta and mascarpone cheeses.
 The zest of mandarines with its juices adds a lovely citrusy scent.
 And of course some grated semi-sweet chocolate simply because chocolate does indeed make everything better.

 Italian Easter Tart